a-mahdipour/DS-ML-AI-intro/README.md

 -----
 ## 18. Instant-based/model- based MLs
-Alternative to the previous classifications, #machinelearning #algorithms, based on how to be generalized, can be divided into two main approaches:
+Alternative to the previous classifications, ML algorithms, based on how to be generalized, can be divided into two main approaches:
-1- #instancebased (#memorybased or #nonparametric) #learning: is trained based on (a subset of) #trainingdata and then is generalized to test data using a #similarity #measure to the training data.
+1- instancebased (memory-based or non-parametric) learning: is trained based on (a subset of) trainingdata and then is generalized to test data using a similarity measure to the training data.
 This approach dose not make explicit generalization but only compares to instances already seen during training.
-2- #modelbased (#parametric) learning: is a designed model on training data which can make #prediction on the test data.
+2- model-based (parametric) learning: is a designed model on training data which can make prediction on the test data.
 Majority of machine learning systems are of this type and used to make predictions on input data.

 ![alt text](FIGs/fig16.jpg)
 hermit-notebook.site

 -----
 ## 19. Offline/online MLs
-In a general perspective, #machinelearning algorithm can be divided into two approaches:
+In a general perspective, machinelearning algorithm can be divided into two approaches:
-1- #batchlearning also called #offlinelearning (data in rest) 2- #onlinelearning (data in motion)
+1- batchlearning also called offline learning (data in rest) 2- onlinelearning (data in motion)

 Batch-learning algorithms require all data at one time-step:
 - generally is time consuming and takes lots of computing resources
 - must be trains using all available data
-- using batch #gradientdescent along with #svm , #logesticregression, #decisiontree , ...
+- using batch gradient descent along with svm , logesticregression, decision tree , ...
 - no incremental updates, but to update a batch-learning-system all training needs to be repeated from the scratch
 - most likely needs hight memory and processing overhead
-- can be #unsupervised, #semisupervised and #supervisedlearning .
+- can be unsupervised, semisupervised and #supervisedlearning .
-Examples: processing jobs in a company, classifying images in #imageprocessing.
+Examples: processing jobs in a company, classifying images in image processing.

 In contrast, online-learning works with diverse observation over time:
 - works bests in a system that continuously receives data with a need for adaptability and/or rapid changes
 - its model can be updated upon new data arrival
 - is data storage efficient and provides a limited observation window
-- using #stochastic #gradientdescent with #perceptron style algorithms
+- using stochastic gradientdescent with perceptron style algorithms
-- is beneficial for incremental updates or #outofcore learning in which data volume is huge and more than machine's main memory
+- is beneficial for incremental updates or outofcore learning in which data volume is huge and more than machine's main memory
-- all ML approaches -unsupervised, semisupervised, supervised and #reinforcementlearning - can be used
+- all ML approaches -unsupervised, semisupervised, supervised and reinforcement learning - can be used
 - low memory and less processing overhead is required
-- its big challenge is due to bad data which gradually deteriorates the #performance of the system
+- its big challenge is due to bad data which gradually deteriorates the performance of the system
 Examples: interactive ranking system, real-time video processing

 ![alt text](FIGs/fig14.jpg)